adsfarm/beehives/README.md

   - Better defense against attack by varroa mites and ants.

 *Disadvantages:*
   - Cannot be expanded.
-Harder to get a new colony.
+  - Harder to get a new colony.
   - Requires more skill and confidence by the beekeeper.
-  - Higher possibility of cross-combining.
+  - Higher possibility of cross-combing.
   - Easier to steal because it is light.
   - More time to reconstruct the combs and stock with honey.